 Field Field Name Start Len Field Type Definition Valid Choices or Examples 12 Course Delivery 65 1 Num Means of course delivery Codes 1 = Traditional 2 = MSVCC (Course in Enrollment Tool) 3 = Hybrid 4 = Online (Course not in ET) 5 = Other (Correspondence, VHS, etc.) CANNOT BE BLANK 13 Course Type 66 1 Num Type of Course Codes 1 = Academic 2 = Technical 3 = Career (Vocational) Remedial courses are considered Academic.
-CANNOT BE BLANK 14 CutOff Date 67 8 Num Census Date for determining Enrolled and In-Attendance Marks the end of the Audit Period MMDDYYYY RoundUp((EndDate-StartDate)/3) + StartDate Round up to zero decimals to prevent partial days There are NO adjustments to CutOff CANNOT BE BLANK 15 Faculty District 75 5 Num District Code for Faculty District code location for the faculty member teaching this course.
+CANNOT BE BLANK 14 CutOff Date 67 8 Num determining Enrolled and In-Attendance MMDDYYYY RoundUp((EndDate-StartDate)/3) + StartDate Round up to zero decimals to prevent partial days There are NO adjustments to CutOff CANNOT BE BLANK 15 Faculty District 75 5 Num District Code for Faculty District code location for the faculty member teaching this course.
 If online faculty only, report the district and site code of the provider institution.
 Refer to table of district and site codes in eARS.
-16 Faculty Identifier 80 10 Num Unique Faculty Identifier (must match the identifier reported in the Faculty file.)
-If course is taught by more than one faculty member, report the faculty identifier of the lead instructor for this course.
-CANNOT BE BLANK 17 Electronic Attendance Indicator 90 1 Num Indicates if electronic attendance is to be validated in the Student Schedule file Code O = No. Attendance to be submitted via paper, PDF or direct access to attendance database 1 = Yes.
-Attendance to be submitted electronically in the Student Schedule file - All students enrolled in this class must have an electronic attendance record CANNOT BE BLANK 18 Return Date 91 8 Num Delimits the Return Period after the Audit Period Marks the end of the Return Period MMDDYYYY RoundUp((EndDate - StartDate)/9) + CutOff Round up to zero decimals to prevent partial days There are NO adjustments to Return Date CANNOT BE BLANK if F17=1
+CANNOT BE BLANK 16 Faculty Identifier 80 10 Num (must match the If course is taught by more than one faculty member, report the faculty identifier of the lead instructor for this course.
+CANNOT BE BLANK 17 Electronic Attendance Indicator 90 1 Num Code 0 = No. Attendance to be submitted via paper, PDF or direct access to attendance database 1 = Yes.
+Attendance to be submitted electronically in the Student Schedule file - All students enrolled in this class must have an electronic attendance record CANNOT BE BLANK 18 Return Date 91 8 Num Period after the Audit Period MMDDYYYY RoundUp((EndDate - StartDate)/9) + CutOff Round up to zero decimals to prevent partial days There are NO adjustments to Return Date CANNOT BE BLANK if F17=1